hobbies for women in their 30s

 If you’re looking for something more hands-on than writing, then painting or drawing could be just what you need!

-This is a hobby I picked up through my sister.
+This is a hobby I picked up from my sister.
 My youngest sister is highly artistic and enjoys painting and drawing during her free time.
 This hobby taught me how to stay connected with the present and NOT color inside the lines.

 Creative hobbies are a great way to step outside your comfort zone and be messy.
 You don’t need to be Picasso to engage in this hobby.
 The goal is to have fun and be creative.